-- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating microcontrollers or microprocessors can not be used during in-class portions of the tests. - The take home portions of Test 1 will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date. - Web and VCR students shall take exams at the same time as on-campus students.
+- Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating microcontrollers or microprocessors can not be used during in-class portions of the tests. - Any take home portions of test will be due within one week of assignment. - No makeup will be provided for any test. - Any request for re-grading must be submitted to the grader within one week of the return date.